This site looks much better with JavaScript turned on. For the best experience, please enable JavaScript and refresh the page.

 Solar farm between RAF Warmwell's real and dummy airfields.

 The village of Crossways, Dorset is at the right.
 RAF Warmwell used to be on the area to the left of the village.
-Millions of tons of
+Many thousands of tons of

 gravel have been extracted from the site.
 The two large green buildings just below and to the left of centre are all that remains of